michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 ### 6.1.4 Storage Technology Trends

+### The CPU-Memory Gap
+The gap widens between DRAM, disk, and CPU speeds.

 ## 6.2 Locality

+The key to bridging this CPU-Memory gap is a fundamental property of computer programs known as locality

+#### Principle of Locality:
+Programs tend to use data and instructions with addresses near or equal to those they have used recently

+#### Temporal locality & Spatial locality
 Locality is typically described as having two distinct forms:

 - temporal locality